nesk/network.js/README.md

 ## Caveats

-* Latency measures can be very far from reality if the browser doesn't support the [Resource Timing API](http://caniuse.com/#feat=resource-timing).
+* Latency measures can be __very far__ from reality if the browser doesn't have native support and uses the provided polyfill.
 * Currently, the client and the server must be on the same domain or measures can't be done due to the [same-origin policy](http://en.wikipedia.org/wiki/Same-origin_policy).

 ## How to use